12 tips for a plastic-free Christmas

 Take a couple of airtight containers to your local deli for a range of local cheeses – just ask them to pop the cheese straight into your container.
 Whilst you’re there, look out for some chutney’s in glass jars.
 Grapes are difficult to find plastic free, but you could try your local grocers.

-Who needs pre-packed sandwiches for your family walk when you have leftover turkey, stuffing and cranberry sauce?
-Washed down with a flask of hot chocolate, tea or mulled wine there’s no need for any single-use plastic.
+Who needs pre-packed sandwiches for your family walk when you have leftover nut-loaf or turkey, stuffing and cranberry sauce?
+Washed down with a flask of hot chocolate, tea or mulled wine, there’s no need for any single-use plastic.
+Whether you’re by the sea or not, grad a bag and see can you help reduce plastic in your local area.

 #11 Enjoy the January sales with reusable bags

-#12 Support our campaign to stop single-use plastics
+#12 Support our campaign to stop single-use plastic

 We’re using the great outdoors as a huge dustbin and much of this litter is ending up in the sea and on our beaches.
 Help us fund our work by supporting our campaign Stop The Plastic Tide.
-If you can’t help financially, our oceans would appreciate if you could support one of our two ongoing petitions: asking the government and fast food chains to tackle the single use plastic problem.
+If you can’t help financially, our oceans would love you to share the message on single use plastic and maybe see you on one of our beach cleans!

 Actions you can take